noodlefrenzy/coreos-azure/README.md

 ```
 $ curl localhost:8000
-61501
+This server has been running for 61501ms.
 ```

-The app we started with Docker responds with the number of milliseconds since it was started.
+The app we started with Docker responds with the number of milliseconds it has been running.

 We can also look at the logs for this Docker container: